sayak-brm/espeakng-python/README.md

 #### Voice

 By default the voice is set to 'en'.
-Uses voice file of set name from `espeak-data/voices`.
+The complete list of supported voices can be found [here](https://github.com/espeak-ng/espeak-ng/blob/master/docs/languages.md).

 Change it by: